MISCELLANEA IN CONTEXT

 Watch Vargas read a poem from the book in this video she filmed and edited in Cambridge, MA.

 Her second book, El libro azul, was born December 12, 2018.
 El libro azul is an exploration of memory, or of the nature of that which we have come to know as mind or consciousness as it gives form to memory in health, in illness and, above all, in the creative process—as an obsession itself, a type of “insanity.”
 It is about the act of creation as a tool for the machine –The mind?
 That centaur, half human, half something else one might argue we are? — to explore and decipher what it is.
-The book won a PEN International Puerto Rico Award In 2020.
+The book won a PEN Puerto Rico International Award (H.M.) in 2020.
 In both books, La última caricia and El libro azul, Vargas’ poetry interweaves science and poetry through questions used as meditations on the experience of being human and on those concepts or ideas that do not yet have their own vocabulary to allow us to speak of them.
 In Vargas’ poetry, nothing is ever settled or finite; everything is always an open question, a mystery, an exploration of the imagination.

 Watch Vargas read one of her poems, “Despacio, el Universo” in Ireland.